JY2452/bot-thoven/README.md

 # Bot-thoven

-This repository contains the code for the Bot-thoven Project, a xylophone-playing robot that I built during my Senior Year in High School.
+This repository contains the code for the **Bot-thoven Project**, a xylophone-playing robot that I built during my Senior Year in High School.
 I worked on this project with my friend David Cha.
-My individual responsibilities included familiarizing myself with the ARDUINO platform – a microcontroller that we used to program the motors of our robot.
+My individual responsibilities included familiarizing myself with the ***ARDUINO*** platform – *a microcontroller that we used to program the motors of our robot.*

 One servo motor was used for each key on the xylophone.
 A xylophone mallet was attached to this motor, and I programmed the motor to rotate to the appropriate value, in order to strike the xylophone key and play the desired note.